guumaster/dir-cleaner/README.md

 	GLOBAL OPTIONS:
 	   --path value, -p value       path where to start the search (default: "$PWD")

+       --pattern value              pattern to search (can be repeated for multiple patterns)

 	   --dry-run                    just check without deleting data (default: false)

 	   --max-depth value, -d value  how many levels to check (use 0 for no max depth) (default: 0)